owickstrom/wickstrom.tech/_posts/2016-08-02-generating-sight-reading-exercises-using-constraint-logic-programming-in-clojure.md

      (groupso gs sub-total))))
 ```

-The `baro` relation can be simplified to only constrain groups in a bar to have
+The `baro` relation can now be simplified to only constrain groups in a bar to
-a total duration of 16.
+have a total duration of 16.

 ```clojure
 (defn baro [groups]